meeque/tls-playground/bin/README.md

   TODO Gather docs for all env-vars in one place?

   TP_PASS   The passphrase for encrypting key files.
+            Defaults to the contents of file .tp.pass.txt, see below.

   TP_COLOR  Control colored terminal outputs.
             Set to non-empty to force colors.